slipguru/l1l2py/doc/index.rst

 of l1l2 regularization with double optimization following the procedure described in [DeMol09b]_.

-l1l2py makes use of Numpy (ref.) to provide fast N-dimensional array manipulation.
+l1l2py makes use of `NumPy <http://numpy.scipy.org/>`_ to provide fast N-dimensional array manipulation.
 It is licensed under GNU GPL (?).

 l1l2py is based on the minimization of the (naive) l1l2 functional introduced in [Zou05]_ using the algorithm studied from the